 In December 2014, the Pennsylvania Department of Education approved DelVal’s application to become a university.
 On April 8, 2015, DelVal revealed its new logo and celebrated its name change from Delaware Valley College to Delaware Valley University.

 Delaware Valley University now encompasses more than 1,100 acres across three locations.
-As a four-year multidisciplinary college with more than 2,000 undergraduate and graduate students, it offers rich programs in the sciences, business and the humanities, with more than 25 undergraduate majors, more than seven master’s programs, a doctoral program and a range of complementary adult education courses.
+As a four-year multidisciplinary college with more than 2,000 undergraduate and graduate students, it offers rich programs in the sciences, business and the humanities, with more than 28 undergraduate majors, more than nine master’s programs, a doctoral program and a range of complementary adult education courses.
 Classes are small, averaging 15 students.
 DelVal offers $20 million in scholarships and financial aid each year.

 In 2010, the institution secured a $30 million gift from the Warwick Foundation, the largest in its history.
 It included cash and 398 acres of land in Jamison, PA, about fifteen minutes from the main campus.
 The land was once home to the Gemmill family, which started and administered the Foundation.

 Under the leadership of Dr. Joseph Brosnan, president from 2007 to 2016, DelVal implemented the ambitious strategic plan that transformed it into a university.
 On July 1, 2016, Dr. Maria Gallo became DelVal’s 13th (and first female) president.
+On October 21, 2022, Dr. Benjamin E. Rusiloski was inaugurated the 14th president of the institution.

 Dr. Joshua Feldstein ’42,’52, a Delaware Valley University graduate who went on to become its president and one of the most seminal and beloved figures in its history, passed away on June 19, 2018, at the age of 97.
 His remarkable association with DelVal lasted nearly 80 years.